bminer/node-blade/README.md

 Todo
 ----

-Blade was implemented entirely in less than 4 days.
+Most of Blade was implemented in less than 4 days.
 So, there is still stuff to do:

 - Better error handling and error reporting